Ipilimumab and nivolumab are types of cancer treatment called immunotherapy. They are used together to treat a number of different cancer types.

 - changes to hormone levels – symptoms might include fatigue, loss of appetite and weight loss, low blood pressure, feeling or being sick and darkening of your skin

-- eye infection (conjunctivitis) – the eye may feel gritty, itchy, sticky from pus, watery and look red
+- eye problems including blurred vision.
+You might have an infection (conjunctivitis) – the eye may feel gritty, itchy, sticky from pus, watery and look red.

 - high levels of a type of white blood cell called eosinophils in your blood

 - pituitary gland problems that can cause fatigue, vision problems and headaches

 - inflammation of parts of the body such as the thyroid, pituitary gland, liver, eyes, lungs, pancreas, heart and joints

 - lack of fluid in your body (dehydration)

 - weight loss